alshedivat/al-folio/_pages/my-thought.md

 - Deleuze
 - Critique of Marx

+*Resisting social interpellation, even innocuous interpellation.*
+- “Don’t walk behind me, I may not lead.
+Don’t walk infront of me, I may not follow.
+Just walk beside me and be my friend." -- (supposedly but probably not) Albert Camus.
+- “Do not ask who I am and do not ask me to remain the same: leave it to our bureaucrats and our police to see that our papers are in order.” -- Michel Foucault

 *Philosophy is always reactive towards real problems, and works towards them by creating new concepts.
 Philosophy should not fall into Plato's cavernous trap and delude itself of its isolated importance.*
 - "The owl of Minerva spreads its wings only with the falling of the dusk." -- Georg Wilhelm Friedrich Hegel.
 - Wimsatt
 - Feminist philosophers of science (Haraway)
 - Deleuze

+*Immanence and associated concepts (auto-poiesis, emergence, conatus, etc.) as very useful tools.*
+- Ian Hacking, self-looping
+- "What is *X*?" already frames a transcendental gesture, thus anyone who must explain the immanent meaning of *X* is seen as suspicious.
+For example, Matt Walsh gets a kick out of "What is a woman?"
+Judith Butler will never be able to answer that question on Walsh's transcendental terms.